Superradiance-assisted two-color Doppler cooling of molecules: Results and Discussion

 Figure \nofig{fig:chart} shows the results of different sign combinations for the two detunings.
-When both transitions are blue-detuned, heating occurs, and when both are red-detuned, cooling occurs.
-When the detunings alternate red and blue, whether heating or cooling occurs is idenified by the sign of $\Delta_1$.
-The pace of the heating/cooling, whether fast or slow, is identified by the sign of $\Delta_2$.
+Whether heating or cooling occurs is identified by the sign of $\Delta_1$.
+Whether the heating/cooling is fast or slow is identified by the sign of $\Delta_2$.
 This is likely because of the fact that the $|3\rangle\to|1\rangle$ transition is faster than the $|3\rangle\to|2\rangle\to|1\rangle$, which contains an extra step.
-So when the $|3\rangle\to|1\rangle$ is red-detuned, the system primarily absorbs photons that oppose its motion and cooling occurs.
-When it is blue detuned, the system primarily absorsb photons that are parallel to its motion, and heating occurs.

 Consider one of the two transitions.
 In one dimension, the net force contributing to the cooling is the difference of the cooling forces of the opposing lasers,